A Ferguson associate helps a facilities supply worker review his inventory on wooden shelves.

 When trying to determine how much a product will actually cost, it’s not as easy as comparing one purchase price to another.
 The upfront purchase price does not factor in the amount of energy the product itself requires in order to operate, or the amount of labor associated with installing or maintaining the product.
 Opting for products that require less maintenance can help reduce these expenses.

-The factors that determine a product’s TCO can vary from one type of product to another and from one facility to another, but here’s an example of what calculating TCO could look like:
+The factors that determine a product’s TCO can vary from one type of product to another and from one facility to another, but here's a total cost of ownership formula to use as a baseline:

-Total cost of ownership = purchase price + replacement costs + energy used + labor costs
+Total cost of ownership = purchase price + replacement costs + energy used + labor cost + downtime

 This basic TCO formula can be applied to a range of facility maintenance products.
-It’s safe to say that light bulbs, thermostats and cleaning supplies are included in facility operations, so we will use those as examples to illustrate why TCO is important to take into consideration.
+It’s safe to say that water heaters, light bulbs, thermostats and cleaning supplies are included in facility operations, so we will use those as examples to perform some TCO analysis.

 TCO and light bulbs

 Lighting costs are a significant operating expense for facilities, and the type of light bulbs used in a facility directly impact that expense.
-Today, there are plenty of light bulb options to choose from.
+Today, there are plenty of light bulb options to choose from, but only one type shines in terms of TCO—and that’s LED.

-And while it might be tempting to buy the light bulbs with the lower upfront cost, which are often the standard incandescent bulb, the cheaper option will likely cost significantly more in the long run.
+While it might be tempting to buy the light bulbs with the lower upfront cost, the cheaper option will likely cost significantly more in the long run.

 TCO and thermostats